Efficient Implementation of Algorithms

 - Department of Theoretical Computer Science

-Students learn to combine their programming skills (ability to design efficient algorithms) and HW knowledge (utilization of all available features of a particular processor and memory architecture).
-Students learn the basics of code tuning and optimization.
+Student learn to combine their SW skills (efficient algorithms) and HW knowledge (utilization of all available features of the particular processor and memory architecture).
+Students learn the basics of code tuning.

 Subject BI-EFA.
-Knowledge of C or C++ programming, active knowledge of assembly language.
+Knowledge of C or C++ programming language, active knowledge of assembly language.
 Good knowledge of processor and memory architecture concepts.

 - Syllabus of lectures:

 1. Recap of basic computer architecture concepts (pipeline, vector instructions, cache memory, TLB).